Michael Pavone

-Michael "Mike" Pavone is an American film director, screenwriter, television producer/writer and former executive vice president of WWE Studios with WWE before his departure from the company in August 2011.
+Michael "Mike" Pavone is an American screenwriter, television producer/writer, former actor and former executive vice president of WWE Studios with WWE before his departure from the company in August 2011.

 Career

 Film and television career

-In 1992, Pavone was a writer for the television series Renegade.
+Pavone's first screen credit was for the teleplay of the 1990 episode "The Line" of the series Nasty Boys (TV series).
+In 1992, he was a writer for the television series Renegade.
 In 1993, he was a writer for the television series Against the Grain.
 He adapted a play for television in 1993 for Trouble Shooters: Trapped Beneath the Earth.
 In 1994, he was a writer for the unsold television pilot Golden Gate.
 Pavone directed and wrote the film Chameleon in 1995 and in that same year he was a writer for the television series Medicine Ball.
 He was also a writer for the television series The Monroes and The Client in 1995.

+Pavone was co-creator, as well as occasional producer and writer, for the series High Incident (1996–97).
 In 2002 Pavone was a writer for the television series Street Time.
-In 2005 Michael Pavone became a writer for the hit Fox Network show Prison Break.
+In 2005 Michael Pavone became a writer for the Fox Network show Prison Break.
 He is credited for writing the episode "Cell Test" in Season 1 of the show.

+Pavone occasionally worked as an actor between 1998 and 2019, appearing in 16 episodes of four different television, as well as credits for appearing in four short films.
+His most prolific work was 12 episodes – ranging from two to five appearances per season – over the four season run of Any Day Now (1998–2002).

 Pavane has also worked as television director, directing episodes of Jack & Jill, Everwood and the aforementioned The Client series.
 As well as directing the films That's What I Am (2011), The Reunion (2011), which were both produced by WWE Studios.